hazzaldo/auction/README.md

 pip install -r requirements.txt
 ```

-To run the Python program, navigate to the `src` folder, and run the command:
+To run the Python program, navigate to the project root directory folder, and run the command:
 ```
 python main.py
 ```

-This will create/output two log files to the `src` folder:
+This will create/output two log files to the project root directory:

 - `log_file.log` - which contains the output logs for all bids.

 - `winning_bids_log_file.txt` - which contains the output logs for only the winning bids.

 ### Running the tests
 The automated test are in the `test_app.py` file, in the project root directory.
-To run the tests, please ensure you're navigated to the project root directory and run the command:
+To run the tests, please ensure you're in the project root directory and run the command:
 ```
 pytest
 ```